 How to Merge Photo Libraries on Mac without Duplicates: 3 Ways

-Photos (also known as Apple Photos) on Mac allows you to create multiple libraries to organize your photos.
+The Photos app (aka Apple Photos) on Mac allows you to create multiple libraries to organize your photos.
 Sometimes you may need to combine your photo libraries.
 In many cases, the merging can result in duplicate photos.
 This article will show you how to easily merge photo libraries on Mac without duplicates.

 Method 1.
 How to merge photo libraries on Mac by moving photos

 Here is the scenario.
 There are two libraries on your Mac: library 1 and library 2.
-And you want to merge library 2 with library 1.
-Just follow the steps below.
+To merge library 2 with library 1, you can follow the steps below.

 Steps: How to merge two photo libraries on Mac